Massive Outage Highlights Need for Resilient Operating System

 As we scale, we must be concerned about how something as routine as a maintenance update failure can dramatically affect our business continuity and potentially our brand and reputation.
 What makes it worse is that this will not be the last maintenance error.
 The only question is when the next one will occur.
 Application errors, administrator mistakes, and other issues can always happen.

 In the past, when everything was in central systems with manual procedures, administrators could access machines directly, and resolution was not too time-consuming.
 They could go locally to the systems and repair them in hours.
-However, today, in dispersed environments with administration done via automation and software, massive distribution across the edge, cloud, or remote systems means unbootable systems could take weeks of work and potential travel to recover everything.
+However, today, dispersed environments and massive distribution across the edge, cloud, or remote systems mean that unbootable systems are not easily accessible and could take weeks of work and potential travel to recover everything.
+To understand the scale, in this incident, we have seen images of even airport screen terminals with a blue screen, highlighting the potential cost and logistical challenge of sending technicians to each affected location.

 Learnings